Introduction of our services

 The Role of Conciliation Officers

-Attendance at conciliation meetings is voluntary for both the employee and the employer.
-The conciliation officer does not have the power to adjudicate the claims.
-However, in the event that any suspected breach of the Employment Ordinance or the Minimum Wage Ordinance is detected, subject to the consent from the parties concerned for providing assistance, the conciliation officer will refer the case to relevant divisions for criminal investigation.
-Prosecution may be instituted by the Labour Department where there is sufficient evidence.
+Participation in conciliation meetings is on a voluntary basis.
+The conciliation officer is not vested with adjudicative powers and therefore cannot rule on who is right or wrong.
+However, in the event of any suspected breach of the Employment Ordinance or the Minimum Wage Ordinance, the conciliation officer, with the consent of the parties concerned to assist in the investigation, will refer the case to relevant divisions for criminal investigation.

 Other Services Provided by the Labour Relations Division

-Apart from handling labour disputes, staff of the Labour Relations Division also answer enquiries about the Employment Ordinance, the Minimum Wage Ordinance and the conditions of employment, with a view to assisting them in understanding their rights and obligations as stipulated under the Employment Ordinance or in the terms of employment contracts, as well as offer advice on personnel management practices so as to forestall the occurrence of labour disputes.
+Apart from assisting in the resolution of labour disputes and claims, staff of the Labour Relations Division also handle enquiries relating to the Employment Ordinance, the Minimum Wage Ordinance and employment contracts, with a view to assisting both employers and employees in understanding their rights and obligations under the Employment Ordinance or the terms of their employment contracts, so as to prevent unnecessary labour disputes.